What Time Zones Are In Texas

 Navigating the Border Regions: Subtleties and Exceptions

 While Central Time dominates, the vastness of Texas means that the westernmost parts of the state are geographically closer to the Mountain Time Zone (MT).
-However, even in these regions, Central Time prevails.
+On the flip side, even in these regions, Central Time prevails.
 The lack of a time zone split within Texas prevents the complexities that could arise from differing time observations within a single state, simplifying interstate and intrastate communication and collaboration.
 While it might seem logical for some western counties to adopt Mountain Time, practical considerations have favored the unity provided by sticking with a single time zone throughout the state.

 The Impact of Time Zones on Daily Texan Life